codeday/clear-php/README.markdown

 ## Deploying with Docker

+**Note:** Building the Clear image for the first time will probably take a long time

 We recommend using `docker-compose` to set everything up; a sample `docker-compose.yml` is included.
 Make sure to create `config/local.json`.
 If you are using our `docker-compose.yml` file, this can get you set up pretty quickly: